Q-Minh/nihu/dox/homogeneous_collection.md

 	weighted_integral<any_other_elem, helmholtz_kernel>::integrate(*it, kernel);
 ~~~~~~

-This pattern can be generalised using NiHu's `tmp::call_each` code generating metafunction. `call_each` is used to instantiate a class template for all entries of a specified type vector, and call the instantiated class's nested functor called `type`.
+This pattern can be generalised using NiHu's `tmp::call_each` code generating metafunction. `call_each` is used to instantiate a class template for each entry of a specified type vector, and call the instantiated class' nested functor called `type`.
 The application is demonstrated as follows:

 ~~~~~~{.cpp}
 // the class template